gersteinlab/siglasso/README.md

 If start with vcf files, you will additionally need bedtools and a reference genome FASTA file.
 See the below.

 ## Install
-Just one line and vollà!
+Just one line and voilà!
 ```
 devtools::install_github("gersteinlab/siglasso")
 ```